belazr/EasyWinHax/README.md

 ## TODO
 - Refactor engine to do more logic in the engine class instead of the IDraw implementations
+- Add example projects for all IDraw implementations
 - Add further implementations of the IDraw interface (DirectX 12)
 - Better error handling for launch functions